tomhoover/hisword.net/saved.markdown

 preachers and religious workers are not exempt from the possibility of this chilling indictment.

 The distance between the head and the heart is 18 inches.
-Unfortunately, a head
---- intellectual --- knowledge of the Lord Jesus Christ, fully knowing and giving mental assent to the plan of salvation, without also a heart acceptance that brings the personal relationship that the Bible demands, avails nothing to any man.
+Unfortunately, a head&mdash;intellectual&mdash;knowledge of the Lord Jesus Christ, fully knowing and giving mental assent to the plan of salvation, without also a heart acceptance that brings the personal relationship that the Bible demands, avails nothing to any man.